Baro River: Course

 The Baro/Openo river is created by the confluence of the Birbir and Gebba Rivers, east of Metu in the Illubabor Zone of the Oromia Region.
 It then flows west through the Gambela Region to join with the Pibor River, both of them creating the Sobat.
 Other notable tributaries of the Baro/Openo include the Alwero and Jikawo Rivers.
 The Baro meets the Pibor river to the west of Jikawo.
-During the rainy season the river floods to form the huge inundated area to the east and south of Jikawo, previously penetrating as far as Abobo and Gog to the east and south-east.
+During the rainy season the river floods to form a huge inundated area to the east and south of Jikawo, previously penetrating as far as Abobo and Gog to the east and south-east.
+Baro is the wettest lowland river and the most navigable.
+The Khor Machar is a distributary of the Baro which feeds the Machar Marshes.

 Natural history

 Of the Sobat River's tributaries, the Baro/Openo River is by far the largest, contributing 83% of the total water flowing into the Sobat.
 During the rainy season, between June and October, the Baro River alone contributes about 10% of the Nile's water at Aswan, Egypt.
 In contrast, these rivers have very low flow during the dry season.